Sichen345/Go2-Simple-Example/README.md

 # build
 cd ~/{your workspace}/src
-download or copy this project to the space
+download or copy the project BaseEnvironment to the space
 cd ..
 catkin build